cwendorf/simplePipes/docs/expositionPipes.md

 ## Exposition Pipes

-Exposition pipes indicate a data set to be used for other commands (or pipes).
+Exposition pipes indicate a data set to be used for other commands (or pipes), replacing the need for a `with` command.

 ### Input Data